cpldcpu/light_ws2812/README.md

 innerloops.
 Some advantages of this approach compared to other solutions are:

 - Compatible to all AVR MCUs since it does not rely on special periphery.
-- The code is automatically adjusted for CPU clock speeds from 4 Mhz up to the maximum on AVR.
+- The code timing is automatically adjusted for CPU clock speeds from 4 Mhz up to the maximum on AVR.
 - Much smaller program code: Size optimized assembler without unrolled loops (<50 bytes in most cases)
 - Supports standard AVR, reduced core AVR (Attiny 4/5/9/10/20/40) and XMEGA (untested) without special case handling.
 - Arduino or C++ not required